Do you want to remove a sky, a wall, any backdrop, or something else in a photograph so that the slide background shows through within those

 removed parts of the picture?
 The Remove Background option may be just what you need to remove the backdrop from an

-human hair, you may want to explore a dedicated image editing application such as Adobe Photoshop
+comprising human hair, you may want to explore a dedicated image editing application such as

 Follow these steps to learn how the Remove Background option works in

-Figure 1 -- you will notice that the color of the sky and the trees is distinctly different than the rest of the picture.
+in Figure 1.
+You will notice that the color of the background is distinctly different than the rest of the picture.

 Figure 1: Picture with a fairly distinct background and foreground areas

-it, and click the Remove Background button (highlighted in blue within Figure 2).
+clicking on it, and click the Remove Background button (highlighted in blue within